On multidimensional Mandelbrot's cascades: Kesten's renewal theorem

-\end{thm} From now we will study the measures $\Q_x^{\chi}$ for $\chi>1$ defined in the statement of Theorem \ref{asymptotic}, i.e. such that $\kappa(\chi)=\frac 1c$.
-They will play the role of $\Q_x$ in the Kesten renewal theorem.
-Let $\a = \a(\chi)$ (see \eqref{renstar} for the definition of $\a(\chi)$).
-The existence of $\chi$ is assumed in Theorem \ref{asymptotic}. \begin{prop} Under hypotheses of Theorem \eqref{asymptotic}, conditions I.1 - I.4 are satisfied by the measures $\Q_x^{\chi}$. \end{prop} \begin{proof} {\bf Condition I.1:} Since $C_1$ is compact, I.1 can be replaced by uniqueness of the $Q^{\chi}$-stationary measure $\pi^{\chi}$.
+\end{thm} \begin{prop} Under hypotheses of Theorem \eqref{asymptotic}, conditions I.1 - I.4 are satisfied by the measures $\Q_x^{\chi,*}$. \end{prop} \begin{proof} {\bf Condition I.1:} Since $C_1^*$ is compact, I.1 can be replaced by uniqueness of the $Q^{\chi,*}$-stationary measure $\pi^{\chi}_*$.
 This follows from the law of large numbers for Markov chains with a unique stationary measure: for any continuous function $\phi$ on a compact space (see \cite{B}) we have

-for all $x\in C_1$.
-In our situation Theorem \ref{wthm2.2} implies that this condition is satisfied.
+for all $x\in C_1^*$.
+In our situation Proposition \ref{wthm2.2} implies that this condition is satisfied.